 The Medina County Park District purchased the lake in 2007 and have been very supportive of the Club.
 The clubhouse grounds are continuing to be leased from the current owner of the land.

-In 2012 CYC became a co-sponsor of Sea-Scout Ship 5510 and in 2014 CYC celebrated its 75th year of existence.
-CYC has and continues to be an asset to the lake and the Medina County community.
+For over 80 years, CYC has continued to be an asset to the lake and the Medina County community.
 CYC’s hope is that they will be able to find a permanent home on the lake and continue their existence and service to the community.